Fiona E. Craig, MD

 Professor of Pathology

-Dr. Craig is a member of the Division of Hematopathology and the Medical Director of the Clinical Flow Cytometry Laboratory.
+Dr. Craig is a member of the Division of Hematopathology (please delete "and the Medical Director of the Clinical Flow Cytometry Laboratory.

 200 Lothrop Street

 Pittsburgh, PA 15213

 Office Telephone: 412-647-5191